Roll mouse over image to see

 *Remember to brush your pet's teeth daily.
 Daily brushing can reduce plaque and help fight against gingivitis.
 If you are unsure how to brush your pet's teeth please ask Aaron or Dr. Spade during your visit.

 *It is also important to note that the effectiveness of this type of cleaning is based upon your prior commitment to your pets oral health and the after care.
-Non-anesthetic teeth cleaning is not recommended as a supplement to regular deep cleanings on pets with pre-existing dental issues.
-However starting with this sort of preventative care early on can significantly reduce likelihood of such instances occurring in the future.
+Using non-anesthetic teeth cleaning services as preventative care early on can significantly reduce likelihood of such instances occurring in the future.